gustapinto/api-gatekeeper/README.md

 ## Usage

-1. Download the application binary from the [Releases page](https://github.com/gustapinto/api-gatekeeper/releases)
+1. Download the latest application binary from the [Releases page](https://github.com/gustapinto/api-gatekeeper/releases)
 2. Create a [configuration](https://github.com/gustapinto/api-gatekeeper?tab=readme-ov-file#configuration) file.
 There is a example on [examples/config.yaml](https://github.com/gustapinto/api-gatekeeper/blob/main/example/config.yaml)
 3. Start the application using the configuration file with the command:
    ```bash